Rain or Shine Elasto Painters: 2012–2013 season

-They made their first final appearance after winning against B-Meg Llamados at a very crucial game, 92–82, under the leadership of coach Yeng Guiao on 2012 PBA Governor's Cup, though after that loss, B-Meg Llamados won over a do-or-die game against the Barangay Ginebra Kings for the remaining slot for the finals.
+They made their first final appearance after winning against B-Meg Llamados at a very crucial game, 92–82, under the leadership of coach Yeng Guiao on 2012 PBA Governor's Cup, though after that loss, B-Meg would win in a do-or-die game against the Barangay Ginebra Kings for the remaining slot for the finals.

-On their debut game for the 2012 Governor's Cup, Rain or Shine Elasto Painters won a very physical game against B-Meg Llamados 91–80.
-The team had a disappointing loss on Game Two where their rookie, Paul Lee, re-injured his left shoulder 80–85.
+On their debut game for the 2012 Governor's Cup, the Elasto Painters won a very physical game against B-Meg Llamados 91–80.
+The team had a loss on Game Two where their rookie, Paul Lee, re-injured his left shoulder 80–85.
 Even without Paul Lee, the team bounced back on their third and fourth games, 93–84 and 94–89, respectively, to lead the series 3–1.
 However, the team lost both Game 5 and 6 with B-Meg forcing a winner-take-all Game 7.
 On August 5, 2012, the six-year-old franchise won their first Championship title after handing B-Meg an 83–76 game loss.
 The undermanned team led by coach Yeng Guiao along with their import Jamelle Cornley and the local Jeff Chan, who won the Finals MVP, grabbed the lead early in the third quarter after B-Meg Llamados' import Marqus Blakely had foul trouble.